xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 > Starting in version 7.2.4, Katalon Studio Enterprise users can edit VM arguments in Execution Settings.

-VM Arguments entered in **Executions Settings** of a project change the behaviour of a Java process of each execution.
+VM Arguments entered in **Executions Settings** of a project change the behavior of a Java process of each execution.
 Currently, Katalon Studio does not support VM arguments' values containing space.
 Below is a list of most used JVM Parameters:

 Specify minimal and maximal heap sizes